sergeysolovev/webpack-aspnetcore/README.md

 ## Contributing

-The goal of this project is give <span>ASP.NET</span> Core users a way to use all shiny and amazing webpack for production and development without pain.
+The goal of this project is to give <span>ASP.NET</span> Core users a way to use all shiny and amazing webpack for production and development without pain.
 All your help is highly appreciated!

 Please, feel free to open a discussion [here](https://github.com/sergeysolovev/webpack-aspnetcore/issues) and make your pull requests.